-We’re all waiting for a mid-November or early-December arctic freeze over the U.S. and Canada to push a high pressure system south and set up conditions to accentuate the seasonal shift in the inter-tropical convergence zone amplifying the trade winds across the 10th parallel…
+A mid-December arctic freeze over the U.S. and Canada pushes a high pressure system south and sets up conditions to accentuate the seasonal shift in the inter-tropical convergence zone amplifying the trade winds across the 10th parallel…

 …in other words…

-The dry season in Costa Rica starts sometime between mid November and early January.
+The Pacific side dry season in Costa Rica starts sometime between mid November and early January.
 On average the middle of December.